yunhaixiang/yunhaimath/research.md

 title: Research
 permalink: /research
 ---
-My research interests lie in number theory,  arithmetic geometry, and algebraic geometry.
+My research interests lie in number theory and arithmetic geometry.
 I also have secondary interests in mathematical logic.
 More specifically, some topics I'm interested in are:

 - Rational points
 - \\(\mathbb A^1\\)-enumerative geometry